 The Corporation leases or subleases casino complex properties and land in long-term lease arrangements to Land-based Casino Gaming service providers as operating leases.
-The subleases are typically fixed for periods of 19 to 23 years with extension options available to the Corporation subject to certain terms and conditions.
 The lease payments typically comprise fixed and variable payments over the term.

 For a certain land and building lease, a Land-based Casino Gaming service provider prepaid \$61 million for use of the land and building.
 The Land-based Casino Gaming service provider has the option to terminate the lease agreement at any time and upon termination, the Corporation is required to pay the Land-based Casino Gaming service provider the then fair value of the land and building.
-The prepayment represents a portion of deferred lease revenue (Note 17.b.ii) and an estimate of the fair value of the Corporation's obligation related to the put option held by the Land-based Casino Gaming service provider (Note 14.b).
+The prepayment represents a portion of deferred lease revenue (Note 16.b.ii) and an estimate of the fair value of the Corporation's obligation related to the put option held by the Land-based Casino Gaming service provider (Note 13.b).

-For leases where rent payments have been deferred to future periods, the Corporation recognized the deferrals as an other asset of \$69 million (2021 - \$49 million) in the consolidated statements of financial position.
+For leases where rent payments have been deferred to future periods, the Corporation recognized the deferrals as an other asset of \$69 million (March 31, 2022 - \$69 million) in the consolidated statements of financial position.